SkillsUSA Instructors Honored for Teaching Excellence

 Harbor Freight Tools for Schools Recognizes Outstanding CTE Educators

-Excellence is defined through the program as teachers who love their subject matter, exhibit a high degree of knowledge and skill in their trade area, implement a curriculum matched to a relevant career pathway, encourage exploration and experimentation by students in a safe environment, and connect students to new relationships and experiences outside the classroom.
+Teaching excellence is defined through the program as teachers who love their subject matter, have demonstrated knowledge and skill in their trade area, implement a relevant curriculum matched to a career pathway, encourage exploration and experimentation by students in a safe environment, and connect students to new relationships and experiences outside the classroom.

-“It is exciting to see so many SkillsUSA instructors recognized by our partner Harbor Freight Tools for Schools this year,” said SkillsUSA executive director Chelle Travis.
+“It is exciting to see so many SkillsUSA instructors recognized by our partner Harbor Freight Tools for Schools,” said SkillsUSA Executive Director Chelle Travis.
 “We salute these winners as positive examples for all of career and technical education.
-These SkillsUSA instructors have demonstrated both a passion for teaching and innovation in the classroom.”
+These SkillsUSA instructors have demonstrated a passion for teaching and innovation in the classroom.”

-- Nicholas Jordan, Construction, Montecito High School, Calif.
+- Cory Torppa, Construction, Kalama High School, Wash.

 Cash awards given to schools will support winning teachers’ skilled trades programs.
 Individual winnings can be used however the winner wishes.

-The 2021 program drew more than 700 applications from 49 states and included three rounds of judging, each by an independent panel of experts from industry, education, trades, philanthropy and civic leadership.
-The application process, which included responses to questions and a series of learning modules to complete, was designed to solicit each teacher’s experience, insights and creative ideas about their approach to teaching and their documented success in helping their students achieve excellence in the skilled trades.
+The 2022 program drew more than 768 applications from 50 states and included three rounds of judging by an independent panel of experts from industry, education, trades, philanthropy and civic leadership.
+The application process included responses to questions and a series of learning modules that highlighted each teacher’s experience, insights and creative approach to teaching and their documented success in helping their students achieve excellence in the skilled trades.

 About Harbor Freight Tools for Schools

 SkillsUSA is a nonprofit partnership of education and industry founded in 1965 to strengthen the nation’s skilled workforce.
 Driven by employer demand, SkillsUSA helps students develop necessary personal and workplace skills along with technical skills grounded in academics.
-This SkillsUSA Framework empowers every student to succeed at work and in life, while helping to close the skills gap in which millions of positions go unfilled.
-Through SkillsUSA’s championships program and curricula, employers have long ensured schools are teaching relevant technical skills, and with SkillsUSA’s new credentialing process, they can now assess how ready potential employees are for the job.
-SkillsUSA has members nationwide in high schools, colleges and middle schools, covering over 130 trade, technical and skilled service occupations, and is recognized by the U.S. departments of education and labor as integral to career and technical education.
-It has served nearly 13.8 million members since 1965.
-For more information, visit www.skillsusa.org.
+This SkillsUSA Framework empowers every student to succeed at work and in life while helping to close the skills gap in which millions of skilled trades positions go unfilled.
+Through SkillsUSA’s Championships program and curricula, employers have long ensured schools are teaching relevant skills, and with SkillsUSA’s new credentialing process, they can now assess how ready potential employees are for the job.
+SkillsUSA has nearly 400,000 members nationwide in high schools, colleges and middle schools, covering over 130 trade, technical and skilled service occupations.
+SkillsUSA is recognized by the U.S. departments of education and labor as integral to career and technical education.
+It has served nearly 14.2 million members since 1965.
+For more information, visit: www.skillsusa.org.